AnjaWurli/AnjaWurli/README.md

 🌱 I’m currently learning with Europe Coding Bootcamps.

-⚡ Fun fact: From a destiller over hotel entertainer to future programmer - thats my journey.
+⚡ Fun fact: From a destiller over hotel entertainer to future programmer - because life begins where the comfortzone ends.

 ---